vsrinivas/fuchsia/docs/objects/bus_transaction_initiator.md

 identifier that may be used by an IOMMU (e.g. PCI addresses on Intel's IOMMU and StreamIDs on ARM's SMMU).

-A BTI can be used to pin and unpin memory used in a Virtual Memory Object (VMO).
+A BTI can be used to pin memory used in a Virtual Memory Object (VMO).
 If a caller pins memory from a VMO, they are given device-physical addresses that can be used to issue memory transactions to the VMO (provided the transaction has the correct bus transaction ID).
 If transactions affecting